rehierl/node-tree-outliner/2-0-core-design/0-2-sections.md

 Even though a sectioning node is insequent and thus not subsequent to itself, it is technically still possible to associate a sectioning node with the section it declares.
-That is, because an algorithm knows about a section as soon as it enters the section's sectioning node.
+That is because an algorithm knows about a section as soon as it enters the section's sectioning node.
 However, this does not imply that it would be reasonable to associate a sectioning node with its own section.